cullenmccutcheon/Data-Projects-TripleTen/Manhattan Airbnb Property Analysis/README.md

 - Unnecessary columns are hidden for clarity.
 - Formatting, borders, cell background colors, and font styles are consistent throughout the analysis.
 - All assumptions are clearly documented.

 ---

-## Executive Summary

-This analysis provides actionable insights for investors in the Manhattan Airbnb market.
-By focusing on the most attractive neighborhoods and property sizes, and by quantifying revenue potential, this project offers a data-driven roadmap for maximizing returns in the vacation rental sector.

----